Do More with Less

 - To think differently about your projects,

-- To be motivated and inspired about your work like you haven’t been before.
+- To be motivated and inspired about your work as you haven’t been before.

 - And ultimately, I want you to be able to do more in less time, with less effort and fewer resources.